 Masimo’s breakthrough technology, Signal Extraction Technology® (SET®), overcame the limitations of conventional pulse oximetry with the ability to measure through motion and low perfusion.
 Masimo SET® is able to recognise that both arterial and venous blood can move, using parallel signal processing engines to separate the true arterial signal from sources of noise, including the venous signal.
-Multiple studies have demonstrated that Masimo SET® outperforms conventional pulse oximetry technologies.1 Additionally, in another study comparing the ability of three pulse oximetry technologies to detect hypoxic events, Masimo SET® pulse oximetry demonstrated the highest sensitivity and specificity during induced conditions of motion and low perfusion.2
+Multiple studies have demonstrated that Masimo SET® outperforms conventional pulse oximetry technologies.1 In one study comparing the ability of three pulse oximetry technologies to detect hypoxic events, Masimo SET® pulse oximetry demonstrated the highest sensitivity and specificity during induced conditions of motion and low perfusion.2

 Masimo SET® had 3% missed true alarms and 5% false alarms versus 43% and 28%, respectively, using competitor technology.

 Results shown are calculated by combining sensitivity and specificity outcomes of machine-generated and volunteer-generated motion.

 Premature infants in neonatal intensive care units are routinely administered supplemental oxygen to help preserve vital organ function.
 However, too much oxygen administration, which can lead to hyperoxia, can increase the risk of severe eye damage from retinopathy of prematurity (ROP).3 Clinicians use pulse oximetry to help manage the administration of oxygen, but unreliable pulse oximetry measurements can result in over administration of oxygen and subsequent ROP.

 In two NICU settings, Masimo SET® Measure-through Motion and Low Perfusion pulse oximetry, coupled with changes in clinical practice, showed significantly reduced rates of severe retinopathy of prematurity (ROP) and decreased the need for laser therapy.4,5

 In a study of 571 inborn infants (<1250 g), a change in clinical practice combined with the use of Masimo SET® pulse oximetry led to significant reductions in severe ROP and need for laser therapy.4

 In another study, following the implementation of Masimo SET® with a new protocol in a single tertiary neonatal center at Cedars-Sinai Medical Center (CSMC), the incidence of severe ROP decreased over a five-year period from 12.5% to 2.5% in very low birth weight infants.5